 With their two children, Ewan and Alistair, they are our longest serving ‘family’ of volunteers.
 They have helped out ever since the project opened to the public!
 Ewan and Alistair could often be seen running the model railway, that they helped build with Dad John.

-At 21 Charlie was driving big heavy trucks when he passed his HGV and he has never been far away from machines and moved to Perkins Engines 1968 where he soon took over the position as Transport Controller for their entire UK Fleet!
-He loves volunteering and is regularly doing lots of physical work in the haven.
+At 21 Charlie was driving big heavy trucks when he passed his HGV and he has never been far away from machines and moved to Perkins Engines 1968 where he soon took over the position as Controller for their entire UK Fleet!
+He loves volunteering and is regularly doing lots of physical work.

 Bernard has been with us many years now and he is another volunteer that does what ever when needed … Gardening, moving, watering, clearing up, planting, weeding – all the important jobs that keep the project looking ship shape and looking good for our customers.